Leighton Vander Esch: 2022

 On March 18, 2022, Vander Esch re-signed with the Cowboys on a one-year contract.
 In 14 games, Vander Esch recorded 90 tackles (54 solo, 36 assisted), one sack, one pass deflection, and one forced fumble.
 Vander Esch missed the final four regular season games with a neck stinger he suffered in Week 14 against the Houston Texans.

 Vander Esch returned in time for the playoffs, recording nine tackles in the Cowboys' 31–14 wild card round victory against the Buccaneers and 11 in their 19–12 divisional round loss to the San Francisco 49ers.

 2023

 On March 14, 2023, Vander Esch re-signed with the Dallas Cowboys on a two-year deal.
 Vander Esch scored his only NFL career touchdown on an 11-yard fumble return in Week 4 against the New England Patriots.
-On October 8, 2023, Vander Esch suffered a neck injury in the 42–10 loss against the 49ers.
+On October 8, Vander Esch suffered a neck injury in the 42–10 loss against the San Francisco 49ers.
 He was placed on injured reserve on October 16.
 On November 14, Cowboys owner Jerry Jones confirmed Vander Esch would miss the rest of the 2023 season.